 - You'll get a photo taken when you enter - you can pay for these when you leave.
 There are also photo booths near the exit.

 - There's a free Space Center app that you can download - this includes an audio guide, so bring earphones!

 - The daily schedule, including theatre showings and presentations change frequently.

 I hope that this quick and useful guide for how to get to the NASA Space Center in Houston TX has been useful for planning your visit.
 If you find cheaper NASA Space Center tickets, or you discovered something I might have missed, please let me know in the comments below.

-Otherwise, I’ve included a few useful resources below, including a map of the Space Center in Houston.
-While you can pick up a map and small guide when you arrive, this section is for those of you that like to be prepared.
+Otherwise, I've included a few useful resources below, including a map of the Space Center in Houston.
+While you can pick up a map and a small guide when you arrive, this section is for those of you that like to be prepared.